dotnet/AspNetCore.Docs/aspnetcore/blazor/lifecycle.md

 ### Component initialization methods

-<xref:Microsoft.AspNetCore.Components.ComponentBase.OnInitializedAsync*> and <xref:Microsoft.AspNetCore.Components.ComponentBase.OnInitialized*> are invoked when the component is ready to start after having received its initial parameters from its parent component.
+<xref:Microsoft.AspNetCore.Components.ComponentBase.OnInitializedAsync*> and <xref:Microsoft.AspNetCore.Components.ComponentBase.OnInitialized*> are invoked when the component is initialized after having received its initial parameters from its parent component.
 Use `OnInitializedAsync` when the component performs an asynchronous operation and should refresh when the operation is completed.
 These methods are only called one time when the component is first instantiated.

 For a synchronous operation, override `OnInitialized`: